5 Fixes for “macOS Disk Utility Can't Repair This Disk” (Seagate Incl.)

 5. Once the backup finishes with a Backup Complete message, you can eject the external hard drive now.

-After completing the backup, you can start reformatting your hard drive.
+After completing the backup, you can start formatting your hard drive.

 1. Go to Disk Utility.
-Click the Erase tab, and a dialog box will show up.
+Click the Erase tab, and a dialog box will show up.disk utility erase tool

 This tip will show you how to easily recover your data from formatted disk during fixing the Disk Utility can’t repair this disk error.